Colliford Lake

 Leisure facilities on the site include angling and a 50 acre adventure and nature park, Colliford Lake Park, which features trails and footpaths, play areas, wetlands, picnic areas and a cafe.

 Colliford Lake is managed by the South West Lakes Trust, an environmental and recreational charity which manages fifty inland water sites in Cornwall, Devon, and Somerset.

+In 2026 a labyrinth called Kerdroya was completed on the site.
+The project built with Cornish hedging took seven years and was instigated by Will Coleman.
+A thousand volunteers and 5,000 schoolchildren helped build it and about 150 people received training in the craft of hedging during the build.